 OK so I’ll back up.
 This cake is called “Persian Love Cake.”
 It’s a term apparently coined by Yasmin Khan, an English/Pakistani/Iranian cookbook author.
 Persian Love Cake is a rich, moist cake flavored with rose water and citrus.
 Besides the intriguing Middle Eastern scents, I’m super into the name.

-OK excuse me while I get up from my desk to go grab a slice of this cake.
+OK excuse me while I get up from my desk to go grab a slice of this Persian Love Cake.
 Enjoy!

 For the cake